itsamrit/DSA/Recursion and Dp/Readme.md

+✅✅Error : Never use bool or int as boolean in recursion while memoization.

+eg: Can we place n no adjacent.
+Find no of people we can place if greater then return true int dfs()

 ✅✅1d or 2d dp is determined by no of variable parameters in void dfs(....)

 ✅✅Count of all incresing(length not specified) can be done using memoization but count of longest (length fixed) can be done using tabulation only.